FluentValidation/FluentValidation/docs/_doc/mvc5/getting-started.md

 {: .callout-title}
 #### Deprecation Notice

-Integration with ASP.NET MVC5 is considered legacy and will not be supported beyond FluentValidation 8.x.
+Integration with ASP.NET MVC 5 is considered legacy and will not be supported beyond FluentValidation 8.x.
 For an optimal experience, we suggest using FluentValidtation with [ASP.NET Core](/aspnet).

 </div></div>